 George Fox Evangelical Seminary offers many of our programs in both Local and Online Learning Communities.

-Local Learning Community (LLC) programs take place on the Portland Center campus with classes offered on Mondays and Thursdays in a fourteen week block rotation, providing students the opportunity to take up to 10 credit hours in one day.
+Programs in the Local Learning Community (LLC) delivery format take place on the Portland Center campus with classes offered on Mondays and Thursdays in a fourteen week block rotation, providing students the opportunity to take up to 10 credit hours in one day.
 In the Local Learning Community, students complete the majority of their courses in a classroom format with face-to-face time once a week.
 Local Learning Community students are also given the opportunity to take online courses or hybrid courses.
 Our online courses require participation within a web learning environment, while hybrid courses require participation in a web learning environment with an additional face-to-face component over a two or three day period during the semester.